electrikmilk/cherri/CONTRIBUTING.md

 - Test your code to the best of your ability, do not submit code that does not compile.
 - Write in the imperative (Fix bug, Add thing, etc.)
+- Don't over explain but don't be vague, briefly but clearly state your changes in detail.
-- If you change how a feature works, modify the existing feature or add the new feature to the examples folders.
-These files are language examples obviously, but are also used as test files in the main workflow.
+- If you change how a feature works, modify the existing feature or add the new feature to the examples folder.
+These files are language examples obviously, but are also used as test files in the commit checks.
 - Test your feature or bug fix by writing a Cherri file and checking that it compiles to a valid Shortcut.
 If you are on a non-macOS platform using the `--unsigned` argument, the Shortcut will compile, but may be invalid.
 Use an XML linter or validator on the compiled Shortcut file.